Harry Sargeant III: Political activities

-A longtime major Republican fundraiser and active behind the scenes in Florida politics since the mid-1990s, Sargeant has had a long-standing close relationship with former governor of Florida Charlie Crist, both being Pi Kappa Alpha, (πΚΑ) fraternity brothers in the 1970s at Florida State University.
+A longtime major Republican fundraiser and active behind the scenes in Florida politics since the mid-1990s, Sargeant has had a long-standing close relationship with former governor of Florida Charlie Crist, both being Pi Kappa Alpha (πΚΑ), fraternity brothers in the 1970s at Florida State University.
 Following Crist's gubernatorial victory, Crist tapped Sargeant as the state Republican Party's Finance Chairman, a non-paying post he held until early 2009.
 He resigned the post shortly before a Sargeant Marine employee, sales coordinator Ala'a al-Ali, was indicted for illegal donations to the campaigns of Charlie Crist and John McCain.

 In the 2008 presidential race Sargeant donated to onetime Republican front-runner Rudy Giuliani, Mitt Romney, and eventual Republican nominee Senator John McCain.
 Crist had been considered as a possible McCain running mate in 2008 before running as an Independent candidate for the United States Senate from Florida in 2010.

 Sargeant loaned money to Lev Parnas, the indicted associate of Rudy Giuliani, as Parnas maneuvered to press the Ukrainian government to announce investigations that would help President Donald Trump politically.
 Congress released WhatsApp text messages between Parnas and Sargeant as part of materials obtained from Parnas.
 The messages showed that Sargeant helped fund some of Parnas’ travel and was supportive of efforts by Parnas and Giuliani to convince Trump to remove US Ambassador to Ukraine Marie Yovanovitch.

+In February 2026, President Trump stated that Harry Sargeant III did not have authority to act on behalf of the United States and emphasized that only individuals approved by the State Department may represent the government, following a report by The Wall Street Journal regarding Sargeant’s involvement in discussions related to Venezuela’s oil sector.
+Sargeant was allegedly pushing for the easing of Venezuela’s sanctions, which affected the operations of his investments in the country.
+He reportedly leveraged this by supporting those in the Trump administration who can help repair the US-Venezuelan relations.
+Sargeant has denied lobbying against hardline sanctions toward Venezuela.